 We use our hands and wrists to perform simple everyday tasks.
 Any damage or tears to the ligaments and tendons in these areas can cause these simple tasks to become chores for many.
 Since the hand and wrist are complex structures they need a specialists care.
-Our doctors provide expert hand and wrist surgery at our Wayne, Clifton and Parsippany Offices.
+Our doctors at the Advanced Orthopedics of NJ provide expert hand and wrist surgery at our Wayne, Clifton and Parsippany Offices.

 Hand and Wrist Surgery Benefits